 3. Japanese RU Verbs: Past Tense

-But what about past tense with RU verbs?
+But what about Japanese past tense with RU verbs?
 You're going to do the same thing, but instead of –masu, use –mashita.

 So: